 It is important to always report serious or unexpected reactions to your health care provider

 - Read the HealthLinkBC File: Rotavirus Vaccine (Rotarix®).

 - Rotavirus is a virus that causes gastroenteritis, sometimes called the stomach flu.

-- Rotavirus is easily spread through contact with the stools of an infected child, such as the handling of diapers.
+- Rotavirus is easily spread through contact with the stools of an infected child, such as when handling diapers.

 - Rotavirus is the most common cause of diarrhea and hospitalization for diarrhea in children under 5 years of age.

 - Almost all unimmunized children will have at least one rotavirus infection before they are 5 years of age.

 - The first symptoms of rotavirus infection are usually fever and vomiting, followed by diarrhea and stomach pain.
 These symptoms appear 1 to 3 days after a person has been infected with the virus.
 Diarrhea can last from 4 to 8 days.

 - Severe and frequent diarrhea and/or vomiting can lead to dehydration in young children, and this may result in death if not treated.